sporksmith/walking-onions-wip/other-proposals/xxx-wide-everything.md

 # Introduction

-Proposal 249 describes a system for create cells to become wider, in order to accommodate hybrid crypto.
-And in order to send those cell bodies across circuits, it described a way to split CREATE cells into multiple EXTEND cells.
+Proposal 249 described a system for `CREATE` cells to become wider, in order to accommodate hybrid crypto.
+And in order to send those cell bodies across circuits, it described a way to split `CREATE` cells into multiple `EXTEND` cells.

-But there are other cell types that can need to be wider.
-For example, INTRODUCE and RENDEZVOUS cells also contain key material used for a
-handshake: if they need to grow larger, then .
+But there are other cell types that can need to be wider too.
+For example, `INTRODUCE` and `RENDEZVOUS` cells also contain key material used for a handshake: if handshakes need to grow larger, then so do these cells.

 This proposal describes an encoding for arbitrary "wide" relay cells, that can be used to send a wide variant of anything.

-To be clear, I do not propose that wide cells should actually be _allowed_ for all relay cell types, but they can be extended as needed to support whatever types need to be "wide".
+To be clear, although this proposal describes a way that all relay cells can become "wide", I do not propose that wide cells should actually be _allowed_ for all relay cell types.

 # Proposal

-We add a new relay cell type: RELAY_FRAGMENT.
+We add a new relay cell type: `RELAY_FRAGMENT`.
 This cell type contains part of another relay cell.
-A RELAY_FRAGEMENT cell can either introduce a new fragmented cell, or can continue one that is already in progress.
+A `RELAY_FRAGEMENT` cell can either introduce a new fragmented cell, or can continue one that is already in progress.

 The format of a RELAY_FRAGMENT body is one the following: